 Chef Gutenbrunner's Tip: Suggests serving this soup with lemon sorbet as a dessert.
 Wow.

 Chef Gutenbrunner's Tip: When cutting veggies instead of throwing out the scraps, save them together in a pot or container and use the lot to make vegetable stock later on.
 Love.

-Chef Gutenbrunner's Tip: Add some fresh grated ginger on on top of the for an extra pop of spiciness.
+Chef Gutenbrunner's Tip: Add some freshly grated ginger on on top of for an extra pop of spiciness.

 Chef Gutenbrunner's Tip: Buy the ripest tomatoes you can find.
 Usually these are about to be thrown out so you can get them cheap.
 Hack into pieces and puree in a food processor or blender.
 Salt the puree, transfer it to a cheese cloth and place in a bowl.
 Let the juice run out.
 Collect the juice and use for sauces, martini mix, etc.